lab1092/blender-manual_ja/manual/composite_nodes/types/output.rst

    Viewer node

-The :guilabel:`Viewer` node is a temporary, in-process viewer.
+The *Viewer* node is a temporary, in-process viewer.
 Plug it in wherever you would like to see an image or value-map in your node-tree.

-:kbd:`Lmb` click on the image to update it, if it wasn't done automatically.
+:kbd:`LMB` click on the image to update it, if it wasn't done automatically.
 You can use as many of these as you would like.
-It is possible to automatically plug a Viewer node to any other node by pressing :kbd:`Shift-ctrl-Lmb` on it.
+It is possible to automatically plug a Viewer node to any other node by pressing :kbd:`Shift-Ctrl-LMB` on it.

 Using the UV/Image Editor Window
 --------------------------------

-The :guilabel:`Viewer` node allows results to be displayed in the UV/Image Editor.
+The *Viewer* node allows results to be displayed in the UV/Image Editor.
-The image is facilitated by selecting the :guilabel:`IM:Viewer Node` on the window's header.
+The image is facilitated by selecting the *IM:Viewer Node* on the window's header.
 The UV/Image Editor will display the image from the currently selected viewer node.

-To save the image being viewed, use the :guilabel:`Image→Save As` menu to save the image in a file.
+To save the image being viewed, use the *Image→Save As* menu to save the image in a file.

 The UV/Image Editor also has three additional options in its header to view Images with or without Alpha, or to view the Alpha or Z itself.
-Holding :kbd:`Lmb` in the Image display allows you to sample the values.
+Holding :kbd:`LMB` in the Image display allows you to sample the values.

 Composite